Dual-use reviewer architecture brief

 What institutions receive, in reviewer-ready form.

-The system produces one bounded capital review pack: readiness, repair, routing, evidence and reporting outputs.
+The system produces bounded reviewer packs: readiness, repair, routing, evidence, continuity, risk-reduction and reporting outputs.

-Compressed output pack Readiness score · fix-list · cost-of-readiness · mandate fit · capital route · capital pack · diligence view · reporting view.
+Compressed output pack Readiness score · fix-list · cost-of-readiness · mandate fit · capital route · insurer risk-reduction pack · continuity evidence · avoided-loss logic · exposure map · diligence view · reporting view.

 Readiness + repair